Grow the Advising Relationship

 Now that you have completed the Advising Guide overview, the advising relationship will continue to grow beyond the first advising contact.
 Advisees will seek out your expertise and advice throughout their studies and may even consult with you after transferring to another institution or once they enter the workplace.
 Keep the items below in mind as the advising relationship dynamics evolve:

-- Highlight your degree semester plans.
+- Highlight your completion plans/checklists.
 The outline will provide a visual so that advisees can plan accordingly through graduation.

 - Advisees should review their graduation audit every semester to ensure proper course planning.